mongodb/specifications/source/server-selection/server-selection.rst

 frequent by default than `heartbeatFrequencyMS` defined in the Server Discovery and Monitoring Spec.

-The client checks the socket with a "ping" command, rather than "ismaster", because it is not checking the server's full state as in the Server Discovery and Monitoring Spec, it is only verifying that the connection is still open.
+The client checks the socket with a "ping" command, rather than "hello" or legacy hello, because it is not checking the server's full state as in the Server Discovery and Monitoring Spec, it is only verifying that the connection is still open.
 We might also consider a `select` or `poll` call to check if the socket layer considers the socket closed, without requiring a round-trip to the server.